emmanueljakata/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Scipt to switch user to betty
+Sript to print current user